-Fig. 3: Screen shot of reference station distribution of GNNET, main module of GNSMART
+Fig. 3: Screen shot of reference station distribution of GNNET, main module of GNSMART, GSI RTK network, Japan

 However, the network has to be considered as a quite "weak" network, because only the minimum number of recommended stations are involved.
 More stations improve the redundancy and performance of a RTK network, which has been experienced with larger installations in Germany.